mknee123/jammming/README.md

 This project is a CodeAcademy ReactJS project called Jammming.
-This my second attempt.
-Still struggling to get Search Function to work.
+Should be fully functional now.

-Help and advice welcomed.
+Still open to feedback.
+Thanks!